Table of Contents

 Holistic activities round out the program, offering experiential opportunities as well as therapies that enhance relaxation and reduce stress.
 These might include exercise, art therapy, massage, equine therapy, yoga, meditation, and acupuncture.

-The Treatment Specialist offers resources for rehab for anxiety and depression.
+The Treatment Specialist will connect you with a private treatment center that offers inpatient and residential rehab for anxiety and depression.
 Call to receive a free assessment and insurance verification at (866) 644-7911.
 Compassionate specialists will guide you to the most appropriate treatment match for you.
+The private treatment center is near Los Angeles in California offering the leading mental health specialists and clincians.